FF9933/3D-human-reconstruction-ios/README.md

-# (VERY FAST) 3D - Human Reconstruction using one image and a config picture
+# (VERY FAST) 3D - Human Pose Reconstruction using one image and a config picture
 (Alpha and Beta Angles are extracted)
 # Alpha Angle Calc
 It is assumed in the work that each part of a body